gobind4836/cPanelApi/README.md

 # cPanelApi
-This a my cPanel API in PHP
+This a my cPanel API in PHP.
 Author - Manoj Bauri